PengWu2626/PIC16B_GroupProject/README.md

 This project exceeds the Heroku slug size (500MB).
 Therefore, we created another short version of this project in the [testing project repository](https://github.com/PengWu2626/testing_project).
 The short version of this project moved face detecting and drop zone.

-Warning, the short version still has a large slug size (>450MB), and it's easy to get H12 errors ( H12 errors occur when an HTTP request takes longer than 30 seconds to complete).
+**Warning**: the short version still has slug size (437 MB) exceeds the soft limit (300 MB) which may affect boot time.
+It's easy to get H12 errors ( H12 errors occur when an HTTP request takes longer than 30 seconds to complete).
 Sometimes you can close and re-open it to solve the problem.

+**Webapp Link:**
 https://pic16b-dog.herokuapp.com